 There are several steps involved in refinancing your mortgage.
 Fortunately, none of them are overly complicated.

-1. Study your most recent statement to determine how much you still owe on your mortgage.
+- Study your most recent statement — Determine how much you still owe on your mortgage.

-2. Shop with different mortgage lenders.
-Ask them for their interest rates and fees, but be aware: A lender can’t tell you exactly what interest rate you’ll get if they don’t first look at your credit and financial health.
+- Shop with different mortgage lenders — Ask them for their interest rates and fees, but be aware: A lender can’t tell you exactly what interest rate you’ll get if they don’t first look at your credit and financial health.

-3. Ask lenders to run your numbers to determine how much money you might save each month.
+- Ask lenders to run your numbers — This will help you determine how much money you might save each month.
 You should also ask them to estimate how much you’ll have to pay in closing costs to close a mortgage.
 Determine how long it will take your monthly savings to pay back your closing costs to make sure a refinance makes sense.

-5. Gather copies of your most recent paycheck stubs, bank account statements, tax returns and W-2s.
+- Gather copies of your most recent paycheck stubs — These include bank account statements, tax returns and W-2s.
 Your lender will need this information to determine if you can afford your new monthly payment.

-6. Give your lender permission to check your credit.
-Your lender wants to make sure you have a history of making your loan payments on time.
+- Give your lender permission to check your credit — Your lender wants to make sure you have a history of making your loan payments on time.

-8. Close the loan.
-You’ll have to sign several documents to close your mortgage refinance.
+- Close the loan —You’ll have to sign several documents to close your mortgage refinance.
 You’ll also have to pay any closing costs here.
 Usually, you have the choice to pay these costs upfront or roll them into your loan.